Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Sanders did not record a catch in last week's game against the Falcons.

-- Sanders has racked up 20 yards over his last three games (6.7 receiving yards per game), hauling in two balls on four targets.
+- Sanders has tacked on two receptions for 20 yards during his last three games.
+He's been targeted four times, producing 6.7 yards per game.

 Sanders' Buffalo Teammates